 Temporary Accommodations for Early Arrivals | Return to Top

 If you need to arrive on campus before the residence halls officially open, we can make arrangements for temporary housing.
 Just contact Sarah Griffiths or Kit Klepinger.

 Employment | Return to Top

-If you’d like to work while you’re in the U.S., the U.S. Department of Homeland Security (DHS) has strict regulations about the employment of international students.
+If you would like to work while you are in the U.S., the U.S. Department of Homeland Security (DHS) has strict regulations about the employment of international students.

-If you have an F-1 visa, you’re allowed to work on campus for up to 20 hours per week during the school year and more than 20 hours a week during vacation periods.
-You’ll need to get prior authorization for off-campus employment in your field of study.
+If you have an F-1 visa, you are allowed to work on campus for up to 20 hours per week during the school year and more than 20 hours a week during vacation periods.
+You will need to get prior authorization for off-campus employment in your field of study.

-If you have a J-1 visa, you’ll need authorization from our office of international student and scholar services to work either on or off campus.
+If you have a J-1 visa, you will need authorization from our office of international student and scholar services to work either on or off campus.